Actions & Inputs

 Loading

-The Button in a loading state communicates that an action will become available when loading is complete, or that an action is being completed.
+Communicates that an action will become available when loading is complete, or that an action is being completed.

-The background colour of the Button changes, and a loading indicator is displayed.
+The background colour of the button changes and a loading indicator is displayed.

 Behaviours